You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

 Unfortunately, you won’t be able make this trade online.
 When you reach a broker or representative, ask to speak to someone on the foreign trading desk or in the international department.
-Here are some possible requirements you may have to meet:
+Here are some possible factors you may have to consider:

-- A minimum increment of 1,000 shares per purchase may be required (so the minimum investment would currently be slightly more than $4,000).
+- A minimum increment of 1,000 shares per purchase may be required (so the minimum investment would currently be about $4,000).

 - A higher or additional brokerage fee may be charged.

-- A Taiwan market fee (1% markup) may also be charged.
+- A Taiwan market fee (a 1% markup) may also be charged.

 Note: We recommend using one of these first two options for the best results.